k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### API Key

-API key authentication is the simplest method because it can authenticate WS calls just by including a single key, where this simplicity also allows a client to make calls easily from various origins.
+API key authentication is the simplest method because it can authenticate WS calls simply by including a single key, which also allows a client to make calls easily from various origins.

-The API Key is sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where API Key is "ABC".
+The API Key is sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where the API Key is "ABC".

 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) how to generate an API Key.

-The authorization and permissions are done according to the roles which are assigned to the API Key, and their associated permissions.
-See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.
+The authorization and permissions are assigned according to the roles associated with the API Key and its corresponding permissions.
+See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.

 ### JWT: Signed by Fabric

 The authentication flow for this method works as follows:

 1. Create an API Key.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) for instructions.
-To indicate that JWT is signed by Fabric do not select the "secured" option.
+To indicate that JWT is signed by Fabric, do not select the "secured" option.

 2. Make a first POST call to the Fabric server's endpoint: `<SERVER-HOST>:<SERVER-PORT>/api/authenticate`, where it provides one of the following credentials in the post body:

    - user/password, using the pattern: `{"username": "<USER>", "password": "<PASSWORD>"}`.
    - API Key, using the pattern: `{"apikey": "<APIKEY>"}`.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) how to generate an API Key (choose the "non secured" key).

-3. Upon authentication success, Fabric responds with `{"response": "OK"}` (within 201 response code), along with the JWT which is returned as a cookie.
+3. Upon authentication success, Fabric responds with `{"response": "OK"}` (within 201 response code), along with the JWT, which is returned as a cookie.

-4. Make the next web services calls by sending this JWT as the token value of the `Authorization: Bearer` header or as a cookie, as part of each request.
-If requests are done via the browser, this cookie is already stored at the browser.
+4. Make the following web services calls by sending this JWT as the token value of the `Authorization: Bearer` header or as a cookie, as part of each request.
+If requests are made via the browser, this cookie is already stored in the browser.

-   When used in the cookie, the JWT expiration is automatically extended on each call, where it is not extended when using Bearer header to pass the JWT.
+   When used in the cookie, the JWT expiration is automatically extended on each call, whereas it is not extended when using the Bearer header to pass the JWT.

-The authorization and permissions are done according to the credentials that were provided during the first "/api/authenticate" call - either by the user or by the API Key and the roles which are assigned to each of them.
-See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.
+The authorization and permissions are performed according to the credentials provided during the initial "/api/authenticate" call, either by the user or the API Key, along with the assigned roles for each.
+See [here](/articles/26_fabric_security/01_fabric_credentials_overview.md) for more information about API Keys, roles, and permissions.